shangll123/lulushang.github.io/docs/Travel/travel.md

 > It's enough for me to be sure that you and I exist at this moment.

-> -- Gabriel García Márquez
+> -- Gabriel García Márquez, "One Hundred Years of Solitude"

 {: .fs-6 .fw-300 }